 The Coming Move of the Spirit in Israel

 As I look back on my four years of college skepticism, I now see the evidence of our faith as, almost a tsunami of evidence, an overwhelming flood of evidence (as Josh McDowell says).
 It is wonderful to see God working in this way, and I do believe we will see a growing level of miracles in witness here in Israel and around the world as part of a great move of the Spirit.
-Evangelism will again be empowered and supported by the miraculous, just as the Bible records: "God also bore witness by signs and wonders and various miracles and by gifts of the Holy Spirit distributed according to his will" (Hebrews 2:4 ESV).
+Evangelism will again be empowered and supported by the miraculous, just as the Bible records: "God also bore them witness with signs and wonders and diverse miracles and with gifts of the Holy Spirit distributed according to His own will" (Heb.
+2:4).